Jobs, travel, biscuits: costs squeezed at Europe's banks

 HSBC's (HSBA.L) cost/income jumped to 57.5 percent this year from 50.9 percent a year ago, and UBS's UBSN.VX was up to 72.4 percent from 67.2 percent.
 Banks across Europe also showed big rises, such as Societe Generale (SOGN.PA), Barclays (BARC.L), Lloyds (LLOY.L), BBVA (BBVA.MC) and RBS (RBS.L).

-For an interactive graphic on cost and income trends at Europe's banks click on: r.reuters.com/qej33s

 The need to reverse the trend has prompted banks to consider deep cuts and inflict savings plans to appease investors.
-HSBC, Europe's biggest bank, plans to cut 30,000 jobs and $3.5 billion (2.1 billion pounds) of annual costs.
+HSBC, Europe's biggest bank, plans to cut 30,000 jobs and $3.5 billion of annual costs.

 In all, European banks in recent months have announced plans to shed over 50,000 jobs, with Lloyds, UBS, Credit Suisse and Barclays all wielding the axe.